-In this paper we look in particular at the first two options.
-The last bullet is usually not an option for text elements, except in the case of documents with short unrelated stories that can be reordered or texts that are allowed to be split and "continued".
-As these form their own class of documents with their own intrinsic formatting requirements they are not addressed in this paper (see, for example, Hurlburt (1978); Harrower (1991); Enlund (1991); Gange et al. (2012)).
+In this paper, we look, in particular, at the first 2 options.
+The last bullet is usually not an option for text elements, except in the case of documents with short unrelated stories that can be reordered or texts that are allowed to be split and "continued."
+As these form their own class of documents with their own intrinsic formatting requirements, they are not addressed in this paper (see, for example, other works9-12).
 There is, however, also the possibility to introduce a certain amount of additional flexibility through clever placement of floats (such as figures or tables) as this will change the height of individual columns.
 We do not address the question of optimization through float placement as part of this paper but assume that floats are either absent or their placement predetermined or externally determined.
-The class of documents for which this can be assumed is rather large, so the findings in this paper are relevant even with this restriction in force.
-Mittelbach (2017) discusses the effects of adding float streams to the optimization process and the resulting changes in complexity.
+The class of documents for which this can be assumed is rather large; thus, the findings in this paper are relevant even with this restriction in force.
+Mittelbach13 discussed the effects of adding float streams to the optimization process and the resulting changes in complexity.

-A variation in column height (typically by allowing the height to deviate by one line of text) is a standard trick in craft typography to work around difficult pagination situations.
-To hide such a change from the eye of the reader, or at least lessen the impact, all columns of a page and, in two-sided printing, a double spread (facing pages in the output document) need the same treatment.2 It is also best to only gradually change the column heights to avoid big differences between one double spread and the next.
+A variation in column height (typically by allowing the height to deviate by 1 line of text) is a standard trick in craft typography to work around difficult pagination situations.
+To hide such a change from the eyes of the reader, or at least lessen the impact, all columns of a page and, in 2-sided printing, a double spread (facing pages in the output document) needs the same treatment.[†] It is also best to only gradually change the column heights to avoid big differences between one double spread and the next.

-The second option involves interaction between the micro- (line breaking of paragraphs, formatting of inline figures etc.) and the macro-typography phase (pagination of the galley material), either by dynamically requesting micro-typography variants during pagination or by precompiling them for additional flexibility in the the macro-typography phase.
-Examples are line breaking with sub-optimal spacing (variant looseness setting in TEX's algorithm, e.g., Knuth (986a); Hassan and Hunter (2015)) or font compression/expansion (hz-algorithm as implemented by Hàn Thế Thành (2000)) within defined limits.
+The second option involves interaction between the micro- (line breaking of paragraphs, formatting of inline figures, etc) and macro-typography phase (pagination of the galley material), either by dynamically requesting micro-typography variants during pagination or by precompiling them for additional flexibility in the macro-typography phase.
+Examples are line breaking with suboptimal spacing (variant looseness setting in T_EX 's algorithm, eg, the works of Hassan and Hunter7 and Knuth8) or font compression/expansion (hz-algorithm as implemented by Thánh14) within defined limits.
 Other examples are figures or tables that can be formatted to different sizes.

-1.2.
-Typical problems during pagination
+1.2 | Typical problems during pagination

 Problems with pagination are commonplace if a greedy algorithm is used.
-As a typical example Figure 1 shows the first 6 double spreads from "Alice in Wonderland" as it would be typeset by the (greedy) algorithm of LATEX when orphans and widows are disallowed.
+As a typical example, Figure 1 on page 6 shows the first 6 double spreads from "Alice in Wonderland" as it would be typeset by the (greedy) algorithm of $\mathbb{W}T{EX}$ when orphans and widows are disallowed.
 Most of the resulting defects can easily be spotted even in the thumbnail presentation.
-The most glaring one is on page 7 which ends up being largely empty.
+The most glaring one is on page 7 within Figure 1, which ends up being largely empty.

-1The formatting is "shortest" in the sense that compared to any other pagination it will have a lower or equal number of columns/pages and if equal the last column will contain a lesser or equal amount of material.
+^{}The formatting is "shortest" in the sense that compared to any other pagination, it will have a lower or equal number of columns/pages, and if equal, the last column will contain a lesser or equal amount of material.

-$^{^{2}}$ Also the paper for printing should be thick enough, so that the text block on the back is not shining through, as that would be a dead giveaway.
+[†]In addition, the paper for printing should be thick enough so that the text block on the back is not shining through, as that would be a dead giveaway.